Life Span

 Care of Cumin and Deer Grass

-Care of Cumin and Deer Grass include pruning, fertilizers, watering etc. Cumin pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves and Deer Grass pruning is done Prune if you want to improve plant shape, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Cumin and Deer Grass include pruning, fertilizers, watering etc. Cumin pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Deer Grass pruning is done Prune if you want to improve plant shape, Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Cumin needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Deer Grass needs Lots of watering and in winter, it needs Average Water.